university-of-auckland/conflex/README.md

 only way to do this is through the `Makefile`.

 ## Configuration
 The configuration file is written in YAML.
-Currently the capsule application only supports a file in the application directory named `config.yaml`.
+Currently the connex application only supports a file in the application directory named `config.yaml`.

 ### Example Configuration